Loading...

 Abstract

-The ‘Polyphonic Organisation’ is an emerging root-metaphor for the multiple voices that constitute an organisation.
-In this article, we explore the narrative concept of the ‘chronotope’ as a feature of the ‘polyphonic organisation’.
-The ‘chronotope’, in a general sense, refers to the matrix of time-space-value in organisations.
-We argue that the chronotope is important because it introduces boundaries between voices within organisations and helps to explain the difficulties in getting to dialogue with voices in different spaces in the ‘Polyphonic Organisation’.
-More particularly, there are multiple kinds of chronotopes which lead to different kinds of time-spaces matrices within the polyphonic organisation.
-Our aim is to examine chronotope crossings within polyphonic organisations as part of the work of being heard.
-This is a theoretical argument drawing significantly from Bakhtin’s work on chronotope.
-To examine the argument in practice we draw on original fieldwork within the comedy industry.
-Here we found three kinds of chronotopes: 1) The comedy-offense boundary; 2) The commissioning landscape 3) Platform spaces.
-We also found that moving within and between these involved a variety of adventures in experience (such as hope and disappointment), which also have their own specific chronotopes.
-Overall, we argue that the polyphonic organisation is significantly enhanced as an organisational concept through a turn to the role of chronotope.
-This is because chronotope helpfully describes the barriers and porous boundaries between voices
+The �Polyphonic Organisation� is an emerging root?metaphor for the multiple voices that constitute an organisation.
+In this article, we explore the narrative concept of the �chronotope� as a feature of the polyphonic organisation.
+The chronotope, in a general sense, refers to the matrix of time�space�value within organisations.
+We argue that the chronotope is important because it introduces boundaries between voices and helps explain the difficulties of achieving dialogue across different organisational spaces.
+More specifically, there are multiple kinds of chronotopes that generate different time�space matrices within the polyphonic organisation.
+Our aim is to examine chronotope crossings as part of the work of being heard.
+This is a theoretical argument drawing significantly on Bakhtin�s work on the chronotope.
+To explore the argument in practice, we draw on original fieldwork within the comedy industry.
+Here we identified three kinds of chronotopes: - the comedy�offence boundary; - the commissioning landscape; - platform spaces.
+We also found that moving within and between these chronotopes involved a variety of experiential �adventures� (such as hope and disappointment), each with its own specific chronotope.
+Overall, we argue that the concept of the polyphonic organisation is significantly enriched by attending to the role of the chronotope, which helps illuminate the barriers and porous boundaries between voices.

 Version